 -

-a dangerous condition where a worker could make electrical contact with energized equipment or a conductor, and from which the person may sustain an injury from shock; and/or,
+a dangerous condition where a worker could make electrical contact with energized equipment or a conductor, and from which the person may sustain an injury from shock or thermal burn, and/or,

 -

-An electric hazard is considered to be removed when protective measures are put in place at the source (remove hazard or deenergize), or along the path (place electrical insulation/barrier between the worker and the electrical hazard).
-Where PPE is relied upon for worker protection, an electrical hazard is considered to remain and it is still necessary to address safety requirements for other workers in the area.
+An electrical hazard is considered to be removed at the source only when de-energized and locked out; and reduced to acceptable levels when electrical insulation and approved enclosures are placed along the path between the worker and the electrical energy.
+Where PPE is relied upon for worker protection, the electrical hazard is considered to remain.

 Electrical Injuries

-There are basically two ways to be injured by electricity.
-One is by electric shock and the other is by arc flash.
+There are two ways to be injured by electrical energy:

+Arc flash is another dangerous occurrence, resulting in burns and other serious life-threatening injuries.
 An arc flash is a release of energy caused by an electric arc.
 The flash causes an explosive expansion of air and metal.
-The blast produces
+The blast produces:

 -